kaibamr/cv/wm.md

 ## About Me

-I am a software developer with 6 years of experience in creating applications.
+I am a software developer with 6 years of experience in creating web applications.
 I am detail-oriented, open-minded, and professional in my work.
 Throughout my career, I have focused primarily on frontend technologies, emphasizing pixel-perfect design and usability.
 User experience is extremely important to me.

-I continuously expand my knowledge by reading the latest blog posts in the field of frontend development and listening to numerous frontend podcasts.
+I continuously expand my knowledge by reading the latest blog posts in the field of software development and listening to numerous podcasts.
 I actively participate in meet-ups and often assist aspiring frontend developers in their projects.
 I am well-versed in technologies such as Angular, React Native, Gatsby, Next.js, and Node.js.
 I am also a big fan of IoT technology and enjoy creating such devices in my spare time.

 ## Selected Projects